How Smelly Are Ferrets?

 Ultimately, the method you choose will depend on your personal preference and your ferret’s individual needs.
 With a little effort and creativity, you can keep your ferret smelling fresh and clean.

-Recommended Reading: Are Ferrets Smart Animals?
+Recommended Reading: Why Are Ferrets Illegal In USA?

 How to reduce ferret odor in the environment